sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Next lesson in your current course

-If the user struggled and difficult words currently exist, primary action should become:
+If the user struggled and eligible difficult words currently exist, primary action should become:

 - Review difficult words

-If the user struggled but no difficult words currently exist, do not show Review difficult words.
+If the user struggled but no eligible difficult words currently exist, do not show Review difficult words.
 Use the next valid continue-learning recommendation instead.

 ### 9.3 Secondary actions

 Possible actions:

-- Review difficult words, only if difficult words currently exist
+- Review difficult words, only if eligible difficult words currently exist
 - Change word lists
 - Back to home